BCDigSchol/policedata/_pages/about_the_source.md

 show-title: true
 ---

 The primary source for this project is the [Boston Police Station Number One (North End) Captain's record book, 1854-1859](http://hdl.handle.net/2345.2/MS2004_069_47581), located in and digitized by the [Burns Library](https://libguides.bc.edu/burns) at Boston College.
-The record book was kept by Edward Hartwell Savage, the then captain of the Boston Police Station Number One, which corresponds to the North End neighborhood in Boston in late 19th century.
+The record book was kept by Edward Hartwell Savage, the then captain of the Boston Police Station Number One, which corresponds to the North End neighborhood in Boston in late 19th century(For more details check [About Captain Savage](/policedata/about_captain_savage/).

 Boston Police Department was established in May 1854, and the record book starts in June 1854.
-This means that the record book documents police activity in North End right after the police department was first professionally established in Boston.
+Thus, this record book documents the police activity of the  first professionally established police department in Boston.

-Captain Savage’s diary of monthly reports of the activity of the police is accessible to the public through the Burns Library archive at Boston College.
-The diary reports the activities of Police station one of North End, Boston.
-You can view the scanned version at the following link: [https://library.bc.edu/iiif/view/MS2004_069_47581](https://findingaids.bc.edu/repositories/2/archival_objects/47581).

-The diary includes a lot of information about the police activities during this time period.
-Including but not limited to:
+The diary includes:
 - Monthly report of arrests and public service duties conducted by the police (more on this in the [Data section](/policedata/data)
 - Yearly reports summarizing the same data as above
 - Details about the names and addresses of the police officers